John-Lluch/SWRevealViewController/README.md

 	- (UIPanGestureRecognizer*)panGestureRecognizer;

-Other customization methods are documented in the SWRevealViewController.h file.
+Other methods are documented in the SWRevealViewController.h header file.

 ## License